Sea Kayaking Course List & Short Descriptions

 Get your roll working when it really counts - when it's not just practice.

-Wind happens, are you prepared?
+Wind happens.
+Are you prepared?
 Test your skills in the high winds and steep waves that make the Gorge on the Columbia River a world famous destination for expert sail boarders.
 This is a challenging two-day course.
-You must be an experienced paddler with a good roll and training under your belt to qualify.
+You must be an experienced paddler with training and a good roll under your belt to qualify.

-The ultimate advanced sea kayak adventure ... ten days in SE Alaska.
-Spend eight days paddling and wilderness camping with George and Barb Gronseth on the exposed open coast of the Pacific Ocean in Alaska.
+The ultimate advanced sea kayak adventure ... two days exploring Sitka, AK and eight days paddling in the SE Alaska wilderness.
+Join George and Barb Gronseth to kayak and wilderness camp on the exposed open coast of Alaska, right on the Pacific Ocean.
 Discover what it's like to leave the sheltered waters (and crowds) behind and paddle out into the open ocean.
-Along the way you'll learn to plan and lead your own future wilderness kayak expeditions.
-All this while spending over a week exploring a beautiful Alaskan wilderness coastline teeming with wildlife and the historic Russian outpost town of Sitka!
+Along the way you'll learn to plan and lead your very own future wilderness kayak expeditions and get to spend over a week exploring the beautiful Alaskan wilderness coastline, which is teeming with wildlife, and the historic Russian outpost town of Sitka!

 Start learning the traditional rolling and bracing techniques with a Greenland "stick" paddle.